8 posts tagged with "C++"

 How to write a game engine from scratch

-In this article series we’re going to write a small game engine for a voxel minecraft-esque game.
-We’re going to use Vulkan, Khronos’s successor to the cross-platform OpenGL APIs.
+In this article series we're going to write a small game engine for a voxel minecraft-esque game.
+We're going to use Vulkan, Khronos's successor to the cross-platform OpenGL APIs.
 These articles are meant to primarily target Microsoft Windows, I will point out platform-specific code, so that people on Linux should be able to follow along as well.
+A game engine is a complex piece of code and I'm not an expert in all areas.
+I will try my best to give you accurate information and to link to more re

 • 14 Jun 2022/ C++